-- Similarly, low levels of compliance of Rules by the citizens also acts as an impediment to good governance; when citizens do not adhere to their duties they infringe on the freedom and rights of other citizens.
+- Similarly, low levels of compliance of Rules by the citizens also act as an impediment to good governance; When citizens do not adhere to their duties they infringe on the freedom and rights of other citizens.
 Thus, awareness of rights and adherence to duties are two sides of the same coin.

 Ineffective Implementation of Laws and Rules

-There is a large body of laws in the country, each legislated with different objectives – maintaining public order and safety, maintaining sanitation and hygiene, protecting rights of citizens, giving special protection to the vulnerable sections etc.
+- There is a large body of laws in the country, each legislated with different objectives – maintaining public order and safety, maintaining sanitation and hygiene, protecting rights of citizens, giving special protection to the vulnerable sections etc.

-Bureaucracies the world over are expected to adhere to rules and procedures which are, of course, important for good governance.
-However, at times, these rules and procedures are ab-initio ill conceived and cumbersome and, therefore, do not serve their purpose.
+- Bureaucracies the world over are expected to adhere to rules and procedures which are, of course, important for good governance.
+However, at times, these rules and procedures are ab-initio ill-conceived and cumbersome and, therefore, do not serve their purpose.

-Very often, the most difficult area of reform in government is process and procedural reform.
+“Very often, the most difficult area of reform in government is a process and procedural reform.
 No amount of investment in capabilities and technologies can improve performance and service delivery beyond a point if we continue to be prisoners of archaic procedures and processes.
-Often, policy reform measures do not deliver the desired outcomes because of lack of forward movement in reform of government processes.
+Often, policy reform measures do not deliver the desired outcomes because of a lack of forwarding movement in the reform of government processes.
 This is after all, what gives rise to the so-called Inspector Raj.
-This is what makes the interface of a common citizen with government a cumbersome and daunting affair.
-This is often the root cause of corruption as well.
+This is what makes the interface of a common citizen with the government a cumbersome and daunting affair.
+This is often the root cause of corruption as well.”

-The above details would help candidates prepare for UPSC 2020.
+The above details would help candidates prepare for UPSC 2022.

 UPSC exam-related preparation materials will be found through the links given below.